Find Your Perfect School

 Making sure you are getting at least 7-9 hours of sleep each night can improve your disposition, give you more energy, and help you make better decisions.
 You will also have more patience and motivation as you work through your course requirements.

 Some of the ways you can get better sleep are going offline and putting down your devices before bed.
-You should turn off all notifications so you would not be disturbed while sleeping.
+You should turn off all notifications so you will not be disturbed while sleeping.
 Committing to going to bed simultaneously every night can reinforce a good habit that can easily fall into a routine.

 36. Seek Help If You Need It